Overview Back to top

 Column What it shows

-Issue Key The Jira issue key (e.g., WH-123)
+Issue Key The Jira issue key (e.g., WH-123).
+Click to open the issue in Jira.

-Issue Summary The issue title
+Issue Summary The issue title.

-Assignee People assigned to the issue
+Assignee The person assigned to the issue.

 Use Cases